 - 6.7 The Board encourages full participation by shareholders at AGMs to ensure accountability and transparency.
-Written questions may also be put to Qube's external auditor ahead of all AGMs to answer shareholder queries about the Auditor's Report. - 6.8 The AGM held during the Reporting Period was virtual in nature, due to the COVID pandemic and shareholders were able to submit written questions online which were answered in real time at the meeting, as well as to vote online.
-It is intended that, subject to the COVID situation at the time, that Qube's 2022 AGM will be hybrid in nature allowing both online and in-person participation.
+Written questions may also be put to Qube's external auditor ahead of all AGMs to answer shareholder queries about the Auditor's Report. - 6.8 The AGM held during the Reporting Period was a hybrid meeting held in person, online and also live-streamed.
+Shareholders attending in person were able to ask questions from the floor while shareholders attending remotely were able to submit written questions and vote online.